 Background Checks

 Countries like Canada, Australia, and the United Kingdom require a criminal background check for visa applications.
-You can apply for a background check through your local police and the FBI records by taking your fingerprints.
+You can request a background check by submitting your fingerprints to the FBI or through an FBI-approved channeler.

 Language Proficiency